Fundy Quay

 The Fundy Quay is an ongoing mixed-use development in Saint John, New Brunswick, Canada.
-It is part of a waterfront redevelopment plan for the city.
+Situated on a former Canadian Coast Guard site along the Saint John Harbour, it is part of a waterfront redevelopment plan for the city.

+The first building is currently under construction and is scheduled to be completed in late 2026.

 Description

 The Fundy Quay development is a project by the Fundy Harbour Group.
 It is set to contain five mixed-use buildings with a total floor space of 69,700 square metres.
-The buildings' ground floors are set to be allocated for commercial use, with the remaining floors set to be used for a total of 677 residential units.
-The buildings are set to be constructed one-by-one every two years.
+The buildings' ground floors are allocated for commercial and retail use, with the remaining floors designated for a total of 677 residential units.
+The complex will also include more than 400 internal parking spaces.

 The development has an estimated budget of $300 million.
 Funding for parts of the project were supported by the federal, provincial and municipal governments.
+The three levels of government committed to contribute a combined $24 million for the infrastructure project to support the site's redevelopment.
+In October 2025, the federal government announced an additional $30 million investment through the Apartment Construction Loan Program for the first building's 79 residential units.

 The Fundy Quay also includes a public space named "Ihtoli-maqahamok – The Gathering Space".
-The name is derived from "gathering space" in the Wolastoqiyik language.
+The name is derived from "gathering space" in the Wolastoqiyik language, and was officially opened on July 22, 2024.

+Buildings

+The buildings are set to be constructed sequentially at a pace of one building for every two years, with completion expected for 2032.